bosd/odoo-data-flow/docs/guides/exporting_data.md

 * **Low Memory Usage:** Records are fetched in batches, processed, and written directly to the output file, ensuring a low memory footprint even for huge exports.
 * **Type-Aware Cleaning:** The tool inspects Odoo field types to correct common data inconsistencies, like converting `False` values to empty strings for non-boolean fields.
 * **Automatic Batch Resizing:** If the Odoo server runs out of memory on a large batch, the tool automatically splits the batch and retries, making the export process highly resilient.
+* **Record Count Validation**: After a successful export, the tool automatically verifies that the number of rows in the output CSV file matches the number of records found in Odoo, providing an extra layer of data integrity.

 ### Command-Line Options